Is it Right for me?

 Do I have access to a reliable computer with Internet access?

-(can you stay connected for at least 2 or more hours)
+Can I stay connected to the Internet for at least 2 hours?

 Can I send, receive, and attach files using email?